juanpflores/TwitchChatBotScrapper/README.md

 Just run the main.py file or you can use the bot on your own projects  :thumbsup:

 ### On you own project
-If you want to use the bot in your own project you will ned to copy the TwitchChatBotScrapper.py file and exectute `.openSocket()` and `.runBot` to allow the bot to work.
+If you want to use the bot in your own project you will ned to copy the TwitchChatBotScrapper.py file and exectute `.openSocket()` then `.loadBot` and finally `.readMessage()` to allow the bot to work.

 ## Contributing
 1. Fork it!